FawadJawaid/mars-explorer-app/README.md

 I hope you are doing well.
 Welcome to this project, if you are a space lover and want to learn more about the different mars photos then you are at the right place. :blush: This is the [Jetpack Compose](https://developer.android.com/jetpack/compose) modularized Android app which shows you different mars phtos.
 And let you see the details of the every photo.
 Mars Explorer app is available in both light and dark themes.

 The app uses the [NASA Mars Rover Photos API](https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?sol=1000&api_key=DEMO_KEY) to load data into the app.
-You can read more about of [NASA API](https://api.nasa.gov/).
+You can read more about NASA API [here](https://api.nasa.gov/).

 Minimum SDK Version: 24